Charlie Cook's MArketing for Success Insider's Club

 “What do I do now?”

-Is that a question you’ve asked yourself recently about your business?
+Is that a question you’ve asked yourself recently about your small business marketing plan?

 For most entrepreneurs and small business owners, the past 18 months have been tough.
 It doesn’t matter how smart you are or how great your products and services are, in the midst of a recession it can be easy to get bogged down and watch while your profits plummet.